jackaitken/book_project/README.md

 This is a basic project that allows a user to enter 5 of their favorite books and the output will be 3 books that are lesser-known.
+More information to come